nest/nest-simulator/doc/installation/index.rst

    .. tab:: macOS

-       For further options on installing NEST on macOS, see :doc:`mac_install` for Macs.
+       For further options on installing NEST on macOS, see :doc:`mac_install`.

    .. tab:: HPC systems